Theoretical Foundations of Conformal Prediction: Conformal prediction under covariate and label shifts

 \subsection{Comparing distribution shift and conditional coverage}

 Robustness to distribution shift is closely related to conditional coverage.
-In fact, requiring test-conditional coverage (i.e., coverage conditional on the test feature $X_{n+1}$) is strictly stronger than requiring coverage relative to a covariate shift: test-conditional coverage implies coverage with respect to \emph{any} covariate shifts (i.e., for any $Q_X$).
+In fact, requiring test-conditional coverage (i.e., coverage conditional on the test feature $X_{n+1}$) is strictly stronger than requiring coverage relative to a covariate shift: test-conditional coverage implies coverage with respect to \emph{any} covariate shift (i.e., for any $Q_X$).
 Similarly, label-conditional coverage implies coverage with respect to \emph{any} label shift (i.e., for any $Q_Y$).

 However, conditional coverage guarantees are harder to obtain.
 For example, if label-conditional coverage holds (that is, $\P(Y_{n+1}\in\cC(X_{n+1})\mid Y_{n+1}=y)\geq 1-\alpha$ for each possible label $y$) then it implies coverage for any label-shifted distribution---but these prediction sets will be very large unless we have a large number of observations in each category (i.e., $\sum_{i\in[n]} \ind{Y_i=y}$ is large, for each $y\in\cY$).
 In contrast, the method studied in Theorem~\ref{thm:label-shift} gives a marginal guarantee relative to a particular label-shifted distribution $P_{X \mid Y} \times Q_Y$ and could therefore produce more informative prediction sets.
+Similarly, test-conditional coverage implies that coverage is maintained under all possible covariate shifts, but in Section~\ref{sec:covariate-shift} we study the more limited goal of maintaining coverage under a specific, known covariate shift.